 Here we assume that you have already has a working django application.
 Let the application name be 'hodor' and the path be '/home/hodor/hodo'

 Create a hodor_uwsgi.ini file which contains uwsgi configuration:

 The file is self explanatory, when we run the uwsgi the above config creates a hodor.sock file which inturn is used by nginx for communication.

 Before using Nginx, let's test our uwsgi configuration, so run:

 Now, this should create a hodor.sock file and also you should be able to get your site running.

 2. Nginx configuration:

 upstream means all requests for / go to the any of the servers listed under upstream hodor, with a preference for port 80.
-It is commonly used for cluster for load balancing.
-Listen specifies the port on which to listen, server_name is your domain or ip addr. location /static specifies that when the url requests for static page then the location path(the alias path) is used to server the request. access and error logs path can be edited as required.
+It is commonly used for a cluster for load balancing.
+Listen specifies the port on which to listen, server_name is your domain or IP addr. location /static specifies that when the URL requests for a static page then the location path(the alias path) is used to server the request. access and error logs path can be edited as required.

-Now enable the configuration by linking it to sites-enabled directory, run:
+Now enable the configuration by linking it to a sites-enabled directory, run: